 Treatment often includes cognitive and behavioral therapy, as well as group therapy, counseling, therapeutical activities (“Best Diabulimia Treatment Center & Rehab,” n.d.), and in severe cases, surveillance by professionals in treatment facilities (2017).

 Approximately 40% of women between 15 and 30 with Type 1 diabetes suffer with either Diabulimia or another form of eating disorder.
 Additionally, it is estimated that 60% of women with Type 1 diabetes will have encountered an eating disorder by 25 years of age (Colton et al., 2015).
 However, diabulimia has yet to be recognized on the Diagnostic and Statistical Manual of Mental Disorders (DSM), and awareness is still low.

 In England alone, the number of individuals with diabulimia is estimated to be 400,000 (Ollerenshaw, 2016).
-Despite of the sheer magnitude and severity of this disorder, awareness on it runs low.
-This is further exacerbated by the stigma surrounding mental health and the ever increasing standards on body image.
-As this is a childhood disorder, perhaps a possible solution can be incorporating lessons on body image and self love into elementary/middle school curriculums.
+Despite the sheer magnitude and severity of this disorder, awareness on it runs low.
+This is further exacerbated by the stigma surrounding mental health and the ever-increasing standards on body image.
+As this is a childhood disorder, perhaps a possible solution can be incorporating lessons on body image and self-love into elementary/middle school curriculums.

 Colton, Olmsted, et al. “Eating Disorders in Girls and Women With Type 1 Diabetes: A Longitudinal Study of Prevalence, Onset, Remission, and Recurrence.”
 Diabetes Care, vol 38, no. 7, Jul.
 2015, pp. 1212-1217.